JacobGrisham/Professional-Portfolio/README.md

 ```

 ## 🔒 License
-Copyright Notice and Statement: currently not offering any license.
-Permission only to view and download.
+Copyright Notice and Statement: currently [**not** offering any license](https://choosealicense.com/no-permission/).
+Permission only to view.